gopinath404/skilllab_pror-2026-decepticons/README.md

 What makes your project original?

 What makes our project original is that it moves beyond a traditional fixed-time or manually controlled traffic light system and introduces a semi-adaptive, hardware-driven intelligence directly on FPGA.
 Instead of relying only on predefined sequences, our design dynamically adjusts signal timing based on traffic density inputs (simulated via VIO), demonstrating real-time adaptability at the hardware level.
 This creates a bridge between conventional FSM-based controllers and fully intelligent systems.
 Additionally, the project is uniquely structured to be scalable and future-ready: while currently using manual inputs for density, it is designed to seamlessly integrate with machine learning models on a PYNQ platform for automatic vehicle detection.
-This combination of modular FPGA design (FSM + datapath), real-time debugging (ILA/VIO), and a clear upgrade path to AI-based control gives the project a distinctive edge over standard traffic controller implementations.
+This combination of modular FPGA design (FSM ), real-time debugging , and a clear upgrade path to AI-based control gives the project a distinctive edge over standard traffic controller implementations.

 ---